About Kava · 14 min read

 Furthermore, kava's anti-inflammatory properties may help reduce the risk of atherosclerosis, a condition in which fatty deposits build up in the arteries, increasing the risk of heart attack and stroke.

 The exact mechanism on how kava works to prevent cancer is not fully understood.
-However, according to studies the active compounds in kava have shown potential anti-anxiety properties.
-Here are some potential ways in which kava may exhibit anti-cancer properties(7).
+However, according to studies the active compounds in kava have shown potential anti-cancer properties.
+Here are some potential ways in which kava may exhibit anti-cancer properties:

 While kava has shown some promising anti-cancer properties in laboratory and animal studies, more research is needed to determine its efficacy in preventing or treating cancer in humans.
 It is important to use kava responsibly and under the guidance of a healthcare professional.
 As with any potential cancer therapy, individuals should consult with their healthcare provider before using kava as a complementary treatment.